2010 Yazoo City tornado: Impacts

-Electricity company, Entergy, reported that the tornado caused extensive damage to Entergy facilities, leaving 1,500 Entergy customers without power, with 457 in Yazoo County, 338 in Holmes County, and 319 customers in Attala County, with Entergy predicting power to be fully restored in Yazoo County by Wednesday, April 28, while everyone in Holmes County should get power back by the April 27, and the majority of everyone else the day after the tornado.
-Entergy sent 75 company line workers and support personnel to Mississippi to help restore power to customers.
-Electric Power Association reported 18,000 of their customers were without power, which lowered to 1,700, with 800 customers in Yazoo County and 600 in Holmes County.
-The tornado caused over $3 million in damage for the Association.
+The electricity company, Entergy, reported that the tornado caused extensive damage to Entergy facilities, leaving 1,500 Entergy customers without power, with 457 in Yazoo County, 338 in Holmes County, and 319 customers in Attala County.
+Entergy dispatched 75 linemen and support personnel to Mississippi to reinstate power to tornado-stricken areas.
+The Electric Power Association reported 18,000 of its customers were without power from the tornado, which was reduced to 1,700 later on, with 800 customers in Yazoo County and 600 in Holmes County.

 After the tornado, it was revealed that tornado sirens in Warren County failed to sound before the tornado struck the Eagle Bend area.
-The head of the Warren County Emergency Operations Center, Gwen Coleman, claimed that she arrived at the office right as the tornado struck the town and didn't have time to activate the sirens manually.
-Despite that, the residents in Eagle Bend would've most likely not heard the sirens since the closest one to the town was 4 miles away since Warren county lacked the money available to erect a tornado siren near the Eagle Bend area.
-Warren county officials were working on a grant to purchase weather radios to distribute to residents.
-In Holmes County, at least one tornado siren failed to sound, with residents in Durant recounting that they haven't heard the siren go off in over a year.
-Officials in Durant applied for a grant to replace the old siren, but it was rejected.
+The head of the Warren County Emergency Operations Center stated that she arrived at the office right as the tornado struck the town and did not have time to activate the sirens manually.
+Despite that, the residents of Eagle Bend might not have heard the sirens regardless since the closest one to the town was 4 miles away.
+Warren County lacked the money available to construct a tornado siren near the Eagle Bend area.
+Warren County officials were working on a grant to purchase weather radios to distribute to residents.
+In Holmes County, at least one tornado siren failed to sound, with residents in Durant recounting that they had not heard the siren go off in over a year.
+Officials in Durant stated they applied for a grant to replace the old siren, but it was rejected.